Construction Oversight on Complex Residential Projects

 How does CMAR affect the architect's role?

 CMAR preserves and strengthens the architect's role.
 The architect retains full design authority, maintains a direct relationship with the owner, and fulfills their construction administration obligations without a parallel oversight structure duplicating or overriding their professional judgments.
 During pre-construction, the architect gains a construction partner who provides real-time cost and constructability data that strengthens the design.
-For a comprehensive discussion of how the architect's role functions within the CMAR model, see our dedicated guide.
+For a comprehensive discussion of how the architect's role functions within the CMAR model, see our guide on the architect's role in the CMAR model.

 Doesn't my architect already provide construction oversight under their AIA contract?